cornell-ece5745/ece5745-S01-front-end/docs/index.md

     gate-level netlist and timing, and this `.ddc` file can be inspected using Synopsys Design Vision (DV).

+ 2. We use Synopsys VCS for RTL and gate-level simulation.
+PyMTL uses two-state RTL simulation meaning every wire will be either a 0 (logic low) or 1 (logic high).
+Synopsys VCS uses four-state RTL simulation meaning every wire will be either a 0 (logic low), 1 (logic high), X (unknown), or Z (floating).
+Four-state RTL simulation can identify different kinds of bugs than two-state simulation such as bugs due to uninitialized state.
+Gate-level simulation involves simulating every standard-cell gate and helps verify that the Verilog gate-level netlist is functionally correct.

 Extensive documentation is provided by Synopsys and Cadence.
 We have organized this documentation and made it available to you on the [public course webpage](http://www.csl.cornell.edu/courses/ece5745/syndocs).
-The username/password was distributed during lecture.
+The username/password is on Canvas.

-The first step is to start MobaXterm.
-From the _Start_ menu, choose _MobaXterm Educational Edition > MobaXterm Educational Edition_.
-Then double click on _ecelinux.ece.cornell.edu_ under _Saved sessions_ in MobaXterm.
-Log in using your NetID and password.
-Click _Yes_ when asked if you want to save your password.
-This will make it easier to open multiple terminals if you need to.
+The first step is to start access `ecelinux` using X2Go and then open a terminal.
 Once you are at the `ecelinux` prompt, source the setup script, clone this repository from GitHub, and define an environment variable to keep track of the top directory for the project.

     % source setup-ece5745.sh
-    % mkdir $HOME/ece5745
+    % mkdir -p $HOME/ece5745
     % cd $HOME/ece5745
     % git clone https://github.com/cornell-ece5745/ece5745-S01-front-end
     % cd ece5745-S01-front-end